johannacarolinep/watercolour-school/README.md

 ---

-## Acknowledgments
+## Acknowledgements
 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) - for all of the valuable guidance and feedback throughout this project.
-I am incredibly grateful to have such an engaged and knowledgable mentor.
+I am incredibly grateful to have such an engaged and knowledgeable mentor.
 - [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.

 ---